 Not all alternative lenders offer funding options for small businesses with bad credit.
 Fortunately, there are many reputable lenders that offer options worth considering.
 Among those that we took a specific liking to are:

 Kabbage is one of the few alternative lenders that does not have any specific credit score requirements.
 This is great news for business owners with bad credit.
 Kabbage offers lines of credit which can be useful for business owners who want to reuse the funds repeatedly as needed.
 The upside of Kabbage is its more relaxed approval requirements.
 The downside is its fees, which tend to be higher than those of many other alternative lenders.
 However, considering the risks that Kabbage is willing to take when offering funding to small businesses with bad credit, it’s hardly surprising that the fees are high.
 After all, they have to protect themselves against the risk they’re taking.

-Other Things to Consider Before committing to a loan of any type, there are some other things that you should consider (that you may not have thought of).
+Before committing to a loan of any type, there are some other things that you should consider (that you may not have thought of).
 These rules apply to all types of business and companies with both good and bad credit, but they’re of specific importance or companies with bad credit scores.

 Most lenders (if not all of them) will pull your credit score in order to determine your worthiness for a loan.
 Here’s where things get tricky.
 Some lenders will do a softpull of your credit score to get a sense of your company’s finances.
 A soft pull is similar to running a background check.
 It won’t impact your credit in any way but will give a lender a general overview of your financial state.
 A hard pull is a request for more detailed financial information and it may lower your credit score.
 A hard pull of your credit score will stay on your report for two years.